Montgomery County, Texas: Libraries

 The county operates the Montgomery County Memorial Library System.
+The public library system has been the subject of multiple book banning controversies, including a change to the book review process lobbied by local right-wing group Two Moms and Some Books that removed librarians from the review process.
+Under this new policy, any children books challenged but immediate be placed in the adult sections.

 Healthcare

 In 1938, the Montgomery County Hospital, a public institution, opened, the first public hospital in the county.
 It had 25 beds.
 The Montgomery County Hospital District opened in the 1970s, and the purpose of the district was making a new hospital, which opened in 1982 and replaced the former hospital.

 Transportation

 Airports

 Conroe-North Houston Regional Airport, a general aviation airport, is located in Conroe.

 The Houston Airport System stated that Montgomery County is within the primary service area of George Bush Intercontinental Airport, an international airport in Houston in Harris County.